splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 As discussed in the previous section we are going to use the Online Boutique running on the separate RUM host.

-We are all connecting to the Online Boutique running on the specific RUM host for this session.
+We are all connected to the Online Boutique running on the specific RUM host for this session.
 This will create more traffic from multiple locations, making the data more realistic.

-You should have received the correct URL from you workshop host at this point.</br>
+You should have received the correct URL from your workshop host at this point.
 Open a new web browser and go to `http://{==RUM-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.

 ![Online Boutique](../images/apm/online-boutique.png)